pjharberts/Prestons-Fedora-36-Setup/Games/RetroArch.md

 - Video
     - Fullscreen Mode
-        - Start in Fullscreen Mode: On
         - Window Fullscreen Mode: Off
+    - Windowed Mode
+        - Show Window Decorations: Off
 - Input
     - Menu Controls
         - Menu Swap OK and Cancel Buttons: On
         - Disable Info Button: On
         - Disable Search Button: On
+    - Automatic Mouse Grab: On
 - Saving
     - Sort Saves into Folders by Core Name: On
     - Sort Save States into Folders by Core Name: On